raytroop/raytroop.github.io/source/_posts/fourier.md

 ##  zero padding

-This option increases $N_0$, the number of samples of $x(t)$, by adding dummy samples of 0 value.
-This addition of dummy samples is known as zero padding.
+This option increases $N_0$, the number of samples of $x(t)$, by adding dummy samples of **0** value.
+This addition of dummy samples is known as ***zero padding***

 We should keep in mind that even if the fence were transparent, we would see a reality distorted by **aliasing**.

-Zero padding only allows us to look at more samples of that imperfect reality
+Zero padding only allows us to look at *more samples of that imperfect reality*

+> Balu Santhanam.
+ECE-539: Digital Signal Processing: Zero padding and Resolution [[http://ece-research.unm.edu/bsanthan/ece539/zero_pad.pdf](http://ece-research.unm.edu/bsanthan/ece539/zero_pad.pdf)]